ndreynolds/ndreynolds.github.com/posts/2019-01-27-terminal-apps-with-elixir.md

 Containers unfortunately add a few more layers to this, as Docker and the container orchestrator both have their own networking layers complete with their own port mappers.
-For example, connecting to a container via its port requires mapping a host port to the container port and connecting via the host port.
+For example, connecting to a container via its port requires mapping a host port to the container port and connecting via the host port.[^2]

 I tried for quite a while to thread my connection through all the layers in our container running under Rancher, but I was never able to get it working with dynamic ports.

-(With Kubernetes, this is possible with the `kubectl port-forward` command.
+[^2]: With Kubernetes, this is possible with the `kubectl port-forward` command.
-There's even [a nice script][6] to automate it.)
+  There's even [a nice script][6] to automate it.

 ## An Erlang observer for the terminal